aws-samples/serverless-patterns/eventbridge-sfn-terraform/README.md

     ```bash
     aws events put-events --entries file://event-B.json
     ```
-1. Send an event for Path C to EventBridge, which should cause the Step Function to fail:
+1. Send an event for Path C to EventBridge, which should cause the Step Functions to fail:
     ```bash
     aws events put-events --entries file://event-Fail.json
     ```

-Go to the Step Function created by this template to view the new execution that ran.
+Go to the Step Functions created by this template to view the new execution that ran.

 ![](./images/stepfunctions_graph.png)

-You can also go to the CloudWatch Logs stream in the Log Group displayed in the output of the terraform deployment to check the results of the three events that triggered the Step Function.
+You can also go to the CloudWatch Logs stream in the Log Group displayed in the output of the terraform deployment to check the results of the three events that triggered the Step Functions.
 ## Cleanup

 1. Change directory to the pattern directory: